PiotrZielonka/infinityshopping-microservices-consul-product-concept/README.md

 * This project has been tested with Docker Desktop version 28.0.4, but it should work with any newer release.
 * Node.js 22.15.1 (x64) is verified to work, but other versions may also be compatible.
-* “PostgreSQL must be installed locally for database setup and connection.
+* PostgreSQL must be installed locally for database setup and connection.

 ### Database Setup Instructions